ECB (European Central Bank)

 Lagarde on her Profile and Wikipedia

-How to Trade the ECB Rate Decision
+How to trade the ECB interest-rate decision

-Prior to the Rate Decision:
+Prior to the rate decision:

-After the Rate Decision:
+After the rate decision:

-• If the market’s expectations differ from the actual rate decision there can be some excellent trading opportunities.
+• If the market’s expectations differ from the actual rate decision, there can be some excellent trading opportunities.

 the world interest rates table